bcgov/angular-scaffold/README.md

 ## Node and NPM

-Latest Node LTS must be installed
+Node 6.x or greater must be installed.

 ## Install angular-cli